TheodoreDavis/simple-ray-tracer/README.md

 For this demo, the output image `output.ppm` will be placed in the `out` directory.

 ### Changing samples per pixel
-In src/ray-tracer.cpp, at line 13, there exists:
+In main.cpp, at line 15, there exists:
 ```
-#define MAX_DEPTH 16
+#define MAX_DEPTH 20
 ```
 This controls the maximum recursion depth of a ray.
-The default is 16.
+The default is 20.

-Also in In src/ray-tracer.cpp, at line 14 there exists:
+Also in main.cpp, at line 16 there exists:
 ```
 #define ANTI_ALIASING 4
 ```
 This controls how many rays per pixel to cast.
 The default is 4.

 ### Addto/Change scene
-In src/ray-tracer.cpp starting at line 43 shapes are added to out shape list for the scene to render.
+In src/ray-tracer.cpp starting at line 32 shapes are added to out shape list for the scene to render.
 A shape can either be a sphere or a triangle and can be made diffuse, specular reflective, or glass-like materials.
-Example shapes with different properties than the default scene are commented out for reference.

 To create a sphere, call it's constructor ```Sphere(center, radius, material)``` where:
   - ```center``` is a vector defined as ```V3(x,y,z)``` where: